| +Home | Museum | Wanted | Specs | Previous | Next |

 his time at Cal Tech,

-he did consulting work on the side, and ended up developing the design
+he did consulting work on the side, and ended up utilizing concepts

-for a small computer he called MINAC, that was eventually licensed from him
+create the design for a small computer he called MINAC.
+MINAC was

 Royal McBee/Librascope/General Precision LGP-30,

-which became a reasonably successful vacuum-tube-based small computer used
+which became a successful vacuum-tube-based small computer used

 in educational, military, and business environments.
-He also developed
+Frankel also developed

 (under contract) the design for another computer called CONAC that was

-Electric doing design work for some of their early computers.
+the design work for some of GE's medium-scale computers.
+One of the computers

 Sometime in the late 1950's, Frankel got interested